thomasebsmith/fleet/docs/index.md

 programming task.
 However, its current implementation is only available where C++ can be compiled.

+##### Goals
+Fleet has been designed with five main goals in mind:
+ 1. Syntactic simplicity.
+ 2. Types as arbitrary analysis-time constraints.
+ 3. Types as first-class values.
+ 4. No runtime errors.
+ 5. High performance.

 ##### Core Types
 Numbers, characters, and functions are built into Fleet itself.
 These three types form the basis of every other type.
 In the standard library, strings